ShubhamKumar062/Revamped-Event-Creation/README.md

 # Revamped-Event-Creation

 ## Project Overview
-Creating and managing events is a crucial feature within social networking platforms, enabling users to organize gatherings, manage attendee responses, and share event details effortlessly.
+EventHub is a comprehensive MERN (MongoDB, Express.js, React.js, Node.js) stack application designed to simplify event creation, management, and attendee engagement.
+This platform offers an intuitive interface for organizing gatherings, tracking RSVPs, and sharing event details seamlessly.

 ## Project Goal
 Develop an intuitive event management platform that allows users to: